facebook/ThreatExchange/hashing/tmk/README.md

 $ find /path/to/hashes -name '*.tmk' > needles.txt
 ```

+Be sure to use absolute paths here.
+If you don't, then use paths relative to whatever directory
+you'll be cd'ed into when you run the `tmk-query` command below: it will simply be reading
+filenames out of the `.txt` files.

 ## Compute local hashes

 This step depends on what you have locally.
 Here we compute hashes for all the